RedditRecs

 Reddit Icon

-Kiitkkats • about 1 month ago
+Kiitkkats • 5 months ago

 I have an IRobot Roomba self emptying one!
 It literally just got done vacuuming.
 Genuinely LIFE CHANGING.
 I got mine as a Christmas gift and it’s great but I’d probably go with the Shark 2 in 1 self emptying robot mop/vacuum when my Roomba dies.
 I run mine at least 2 times a day and I think it helps keep it where hairballs don’t build up and get stuck in it.